 Then I heard eight words that burned in my brain

 I was at a conference for agency owners.
 I knew before I arrived that I’d have to give one of my awkward elevator pitches.
 At this point, I was past the feeling of panic and was just aimlessly trying to improve.
 I was no longer failing the test, but I wasn’t acing it either.

 There were 40 of us in the room.
 We took turns standing up and describing our service offering in the most bland and generic words.
 Some were clearly likable people and even a bit funny, but none were actually memorable.

 Before we even relaxed back in our chairs, our words (and our businesses) were forgotten.

 Then the owner of a digital agency stood up and said:

 “We build beautiful technology for clients we love.”

-It was that simple.
-In one sentence he combined three essential elements.
+In one sentence he combined three essential elements: what, why, and who.

 I didn’t even need to write it down.
-I just kept turning over and over in my mind and figuring out what made it work.
-I wanted to create a template that I could use to come up with a version like this for Parisleaf.
+I just kept turning over and over in my mind, trying to figure out what made it work.
+I wanted to figure out the formula so that I could recreate the impact of that statement for Parisleaf and for our clients.

 This task was stuck on my to-do list for another two years until we made the decision to rebrand our branding agency (again) (in the middle of a pandemic) (perfect timing – nailed it).
 If you’re curious about how a branding agency turns the scalpel on themselves, you can read all about it here.